valkey-io/valkey-doc/topics/cluster-spec.md

 sent to all other nodes to avoid waiting for the natural propagation of the new configuration across the cluster.

+#### Synchronous replication of `CLUSTER SETSLOT`

+Starting from Valkey 8.0, the `CLUSTER SETSLOT` command is synchronously replicated to all healthy replicas running Valkey version 8.0+.
+By default, this synchronous replication must complete within 2 seconds.
+If the replication fails, the primary does not execute the command, and the client receives a `NOREPLICAS Not enough good replicas to write` error.
+Operators can retry the command or customize the timeout using the `TIMEOUT` parameter to further increase the reliability of live reconfiguration:

+    CLUSTER SETSLOT slot [MIGRATING|IMPORTING|NODE] node-id [TIMEOUT timeout]

+Here, `timeout` is measured in seconds, with 0 meaning to wait indefinitely.

+Synchronous replication is critical for maintaining cluster consistency during live reconfiguration.
+Before applying changes like slot ownership and migrating states to the primary, these must be fully replicated to all replicas.
+This prevents loss of state if the primary fails after executing the command.

+Consider a scenario where the target primary node `B` is finalizing a slot migration.
+Before the `SETSLOT` command is replicated to its replica node `B’`, `B` might send a cluster `PONG` message to the source primary node `A`, promoting `A` to relinguish its ownership of the slot in question.
+If `B` crashes right after this point, the replica node `B’`, which could be elected as the new primary, would not be aware of the slot ownership transfer without the synchronous replication of `SETSLOT`.
+This would leave the slot without an owner, leading to potential data loss and cluster topology inconsistency.

+#### Election in empty shards

 Starting from Valkey 8.0, Valkey clusters introduce the ability to elect a primary in empty shards.
 This behavior ensures that even when a shard is in the process of receiving its first slot, a primary can be elected.
 This prevents scenarios where there would be no primary available in the empty shard to handle redirected requests from the official slot owner, thereby maintaining availability during the live reconfiguration.

 ### ASK redirection

 In the previous section, we briefly talked about ASK redirection.
 Why can't